ossillate-inc/packj/README.md

 ## Sandboxed package installation ##

-Packj offers a lightweight sandboxing and isolated environment for `safe installation` of a package.
-Specifically, it prevents malicious packages from exfilterating sensitive data, accessing sensitive files (e.g., SSH keys), and persisting malware.
+Packj offers a lightweight sandboxing for `safe installation` of a package.
+Specifically, it prevents malicious packages from exfiltrating sensitive data, accessing sensitive files (e.g., SSH keys), and persisting malware.

 Please find details on the sandboxing mechanism and how to use at [Sandbox README](https://github.com/ossillate-inc/packj/blob/main/sandbox/README.md).